-Greylock is run by five directors who have a combined 190 years of experience at our camp.
+Greylock is run by three directors who have over 200 years of experience combined at our camp.
 Our infrastructure also includes three head counselors, eight group heads, and five assistant group heads.
 Each has extensive experience at Greylock.
 Most are young teachers in their late twenties and thirties, many of whom now have young families themselves.

 We have an extraordinary professional staff of coaches who run our activity areas.
 Unlike most camps, department heads are given no other responsibilities in camp so that each lesson that they teach is dynamic, fun, and upbeat.
-In 2016, Greylock employed well over a dozen coaches who had coached at the collegiate level.
+In 2019, Greylock employed well over a dozen coaches who had coached at the collegiate level.
 Among them were coaches with over 1000 collegiate baseball victories, an NCAA tennis national champion, a Davis Cup & Olympic player, a former NBA player who was teammates with Michael Jordan, a two-time New York state teacher of the year, and a US Olympic committee national developmental coach of the year.
 Almost 60% of our counselor staff as worked previous summers with us.
 About one-third of our bunk staff are former campers.
 Of our 60 top staff leadership positions (department heads, group heads and their assistants, directors, and head counselors), 58 of them were filled by people with Greylock experience.
-Our five directors had a combined 190 summers of experience at Greylock.
 Our seven group heads had a combined 66 years of experience at Greylock.
 Our 20 department heads had a combined 203 years of experience at Greylock.
 It is an extraordinary group.

 Our overall bunk staff to camper ratio on campus is approximately 3 to 1, and it is 2 to 1 for cabins with boys under the age of ten.
 Our counselors are highly motivated young men and women, who wish to make a positive impact on the lives of children.
 They are recruited from U.S. colleges, and a few are from around the world.
 Most of our counselors are returning staff members and many are former campers.
 They have completed at least one year of college, and most are upper classmen and graduate students.